koppala1/Assessment/README.md

 6. Third parties should be provided with means to verify the authenticity of the webhook request Ans)

-  Shared Secret or API Key: Provide each third party with a unique shared secret or API key.
+Shared Secret Key:
-  This key should be included in the webhook request headers or payload.

-  HMAC (Hash-based Message Authentication Code): Use the shared secret/API key to generate an HMAC of the request payload.
-  Include this HMAC in the request headers or payload.

-   Verification on Third-Party Side: Third parties can then use the shared secret/API key to regenerate the HMAC on their side and compare it with the HMAC received in the request.
-If they match, it indicates that the request originated from the expected source.

-   Timestamps: Include a timestamp in the webhook request to prevent replay attacks.
-Third parties can verify that the timestamp is within an
-    acceptable range to ensure the request's freshness.

-   HTTPS: Ensure that webhook requests are transmitted over HTTPS to encrypt the data in transit and prevent man-in-the-middle attacks.
+Generate a secret key that will be shared between your application and the third parties.
+This key should be securely exchanged and kept confidential.

+Include Signature in Webhook Payload:
+When sending the webhook request, include a signature calculated using the secret key and the payload data.
+This signature can be added as a custom header or within the payload itself.

+Signature Calculation:
+Use a secure hashing algorithm like HMAC (Hash-based Message Authentication Code) to calculate the signature.
+Combine the payload data with the secret key and hash the result.
+This ensures that any change in the payload or secret key will result in a different signature.

+Verify Signature on Third Party's End:
+On the third party's end, they should have access to the same secret key.
+When they receive a webhook request, they can recalculate the signature using the received payload data and the secret key.
+If the calculated signature matches the one received in the request, it verifies the authenticity of the webhook

+Handling Unauthorized Requests:
+If the signatures do not match or if the signature is missing, the third party should reject the request as unauthorized.
+Additionally, you can implement measures like rate limiting and IP whitelisting to enhance security

 #########################################################################################################################################